stevenzamora1/Old-Portfolio/README.md

-# Portfolio
+# Old Portfolio
-This is a website I made to showcase me and my projects.
+This used to be a website I used to showcase what I did.
+I stopped midway through because I figured I could use bootstrap.